By Daniel Kovacs | Summit County Real Estate

 Looking Ahead

 Summit County's long-term fundamentals remain strong.
 Limited developable land, consistent demand from Front Range and out-of-state buyers, and the continued appeal of mountain living support the market's stability.
-While we may not see the explosive growth of 2020-2022, the market should continue to provide solid opportunities for both buyers and sellers who approach it with realistic expectations.
+While we may not see the explosive growth of 2020 through 2022, the market should continue to provide solid opportunities for both buyers and sellers who approach it with realistic expectations.

 Discuss Your Real Estate Goals